Kjell-Unver/DnD-API/README.md

 ## Api endpoints

 There are multiple Api endpoints.
 This will give you a quick overview over them.
-If you want more information, check out the [.yml.](yml in https://github.com/Kjell-Unver/DnD-API/blob/main/docs/DnD-Characters.yml).
+If you want more information, check out the [yml](yml in https://github.com/Kjell-Unver/DnD-API/blob/main/docs/DnD-Characters.yml).

 >GET endpoint